 “FieldTrips” is either a day trip or a few days where I visit food areas of interest which may include farm visits, producers, wineries, restaurants and/or other places that people can visit.
 This is about offering Vancouver Foodster readers a chance to get out of town and take a “Field Trip” for the day or a few days to explore, learn, taste and experience.

-Field Trip up the Sea to Sky
+Field Trip up the Sea to Sky in a Honda CRV Touring

 After Honda Canada offered me a 2017 Honda CRV Touring to test drive for a week, I spent one of the days driving up the picturesque Sea to Sky (Highway 99).
 It is amazing how much one can do and see in a day away from Vancouver.
 It was a beautiful sunny summer’s day, left Vancouver early in the morning, after a 40 minute drive North from Vancouver, my friend Lawrence and I arrived in Squamish.